-From “Pocahontas” Warren (1) to “One-fourth Alaskan native” con-writer John Smelcer to “Canada’s foremost Indian movie director” Michelle Latimer, the world is full of self-proclaimed Native-Americans with dubious claims to that ethniticy.
+From “Pocahontas” Warren (1) to “One-fourth Alaskan native” con-writer John Smelcer to fake Navajo Tim Barrus to “Canada’s foremost Indian movie director” Michelle Latimer, the world is full of self-proclaimed Native-Americans with dubious claims to that ethniticy.
 Take this recent picture of the Cherokee Nation’s Tribal Youth Council, which has way, way more blondes in it than 90% of youth organizations in Europe:

 The flight-from-White and -into-Indian is a large-scale phenomenon in the U.S., and has been for a veeery long time.
 John Ross, legendary Cherokee leader of the 19th century, was mostly Scottish, and only one-eighth native American by ethnicity.
 (This trend is even more remarkable in Australia, but there you can’t even point it out without being in breach of the Discrimination Act.)

 White people pretending to be Indian is a thing too in academia, where the advantages of being any kind of recognized minority (ask people from Rachel Dolezal to Jessica Krug) may be decisive to get an edge in the rat race for admission, funds and tenure.
 Perhaps the most spectacular case is that of Andrea Smith, who spent decades shamelessly chastising fake Cherokees while knowingly being herself the fakest of all fake Cherokees in history.